harshvardhaniimi/personal-website/content/blogs/2022-01-24-undo-git-commit-in-rstudio/index.md

 tags:
   - R
 ---
-<<<<<<< HEAD

-Every once in a while, you will end up changing something in your local files that you do not want to commit to Github repository.
+Every once in a while, you will end up trying to upload something in your local files that you do not want to commit to Github repository.
 How do you release that commit from R Studio?

-This is particularly helpful if you tried uploading a file larger than 100 mb and Github rejected it.
+Github has a hard limit of 100 mb per file and I occasionally fail trying to upload it.
 Analysis paralysis.

 ### TL;DR